 - Do not allow children or pets to enter affected areas.

-- RESPOND QUICKLY – As the flood remediation pros in Kenosha, you will reach a live person when you call us, 24 hours a day, 7 days a week.
+- RESPOND QUICKLY – You will reach a live person when you call us, 24 hours a day, 7 days a week.
 Our trucks are loaded and ready to respond as soon as we hear from you.
 We can be on-site within one hour of your call.
 The quicker we begin work, the more we can minimize the damage in your home.

 - INSPECTION & DOCUMENTATION – Our trained staff will inspect the situation in your home to identify any hazards and the steps needed to safely eliminate them.
 If you have not done so already, we can help identify the source of the water and ensure it has been stopped.
 This is done together with you, so you are kept informed from the very start and understand the full scope of the job.